 This feature enables the users to set, reset or disable passwords for each hard drive in Setup without rebooting.
 If the user enables password support, a power cycle must occur for the hard drive to lock using the new password.
 Both user and master password can be set independently however the drive will only lock if a user password is installed.

-10.6.3 Save & Exit Menu
+10.7 Save & Exit

 Select the Save & Exit tab from the setup menu to enter the Save & Exit setup screen.

-You can display an Save & Exit screen option by highlighting it using the <Arrow> keys.
+You can display a Save & Exit screen option by highlighting it using the <Arrow> keys.